 - Be reasonable.
 Match your expectations to the reality of the senior’s current stage of the disease.
 If he or she is experiencing hallucinations, aggressive behavior, wandering, and confusion, it might be better to keep the individual at home.

-At-Home Care Company, providers of top-rated senior care in Des Moines, IA, is happy to provide a highly skilled professional respite caregiver to let you travel while your senior loved one remains safe at home, or even to provide accompaniment for the senior so you can fully enjoy your time away while knowing his or her needs will be met away from home.
+At-Home Care Company is happy to provide a highly skilled professional respite caregiver to let you travel while your senior loved one remains safe at home, or even to provide accompaniment for the senior so you can fully enjoy your time away while knowing his or her needs will be met away from home.

 Reach out to us at (515) 292-2650 and let us help both you and the senior you love with dementia to enjoy new and satisfying experiences this summer.
-Contact us today to learn more about our superior senior care in Des Moines and the surrounding communities.
+Contact us today to learn more about our superior Des Moines dementia care and the nearby communities we serve.